Hole by Hole

 White – 454 yds, par 4.
 SI 4 : Red – 441 yds, par 5, SI 6

-Two different sets of tees are here; the left-hand side being the men’s tees, and the right-hand side being the ladies’ tees, so the effect of the slight dog-leg is different.
-The need of a good drive is paramount as it allows a second shot to run down onto the green set into the slope with a large oak tree at the rear of the green.
+Two different sets of tees operate on this hole.
+The men’s tees are on the left while the ladies’ are on the right, so the effect of the slight dog-leg is different.
+A good drive is paramount as it then allows a second shot to run down onto the green which is set into the slope.
+A large oak tree guards the rear of the green.
 Do not be misled by the distance.

 7th hole – The Railway